ilanschnell/ironpkg/README.txt

 To ensure that you are running Enstaller's easy_install, type at the command prompt: ``easy_install --version``
 This will print the Enstaller version number.
+There is also an option ``-debug`` which gives various information about the install location.